THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 At the neighborhood level, pursuant to Tennessee’s Neighborhood Preservation Act, owners of residential property are required to maintain the exterior of such property and the lot in accordance with community standards of other residential property in the area.

 4.3 Obtaining Entitlements to Develop a New Project

 The process for obtaining entitlements to develop a new project or to complete a major refurbishment in Tennessee includes submitting preliminary and schematic plans to the appropriate planning commission for approval.
 The commission will review and approve or disapprove of a plan, often requiring changes which can then be re-submitted for approval once made.
 Plans are subject to a public hearing where third parties may support or object to the plan.

-With respect to historically zoned areas, all applications for permits for construction, alteration, repair, rehabilitation, relocation or demolition of any building or structure, or for other improvements to real estate situated within a historic zone or district are referred to the local historic zoning commission or the regional historic zoning commission, which has broad powers to request detailed construction plans and related data pertinent to a thorough review of the proposal.
+With respect to historically zoned areas, all applications for permits for construction, alteration, repair, rehabilitation, relocation or demolition of any building or structure, or for other improvements to real estate situated within a historic zone or district are referred to the local historic zoning commission or the regional historic zoning commission.
 The applicable zoning commission is also authorized to review construction or alteration plans even where a permit is not required.